 Research shows that keeping six feet apart helps prevent the spread of disease.
-Therefore classrooms, lecture halls, science labs, the library, chapel and dining hall are all being reconfigured for fall with less seating or fewer workstations per room.
+Therefore classrooms, lecture halls, science labs, the library, chapel and dining hall have all been reconfigured with less seating or fewer workstations per room.
 Each class meets in the largest space available.

-Student Activities and Admission events will be a mix of virtual and face-to-face encounters, depending on the activity, venue, and ability to ensure student safety.
+Student Affairs and Admission events are a mix of virtual and face-to-face encounters, depending on the activity, venue, and ability to ensure student safety.
 Signs posted all over campus remind us to stay six feet apart.
 Again, a culture of shared responsibility will help us avoid infection.

 Each one of us has the potential to be a carrier of the coronavirus, therefore, each one of us must take responsibility for acting in ways that protect our entire community.
 Fortunately, the most important steps we can take are also pretty simple steps: wash hands frequently and for at least 20 seconds each time; avoid touching your eyes, nose and mouth; wear a mask; maintain social distancing of at least six feet; self-isolate for 14 days if you experience symptoms of COVID-19.

 Students, faculty and staff are all required to sign a form acknowledging that they understand that before entering campus every day, they are to assess their own symptoms, watching for:

 • Fever or chills

 • Shortness of breath or difficulty breathing

 • Sore throat

 • Congestion or runny nose